Top 25 best places for a second home

 - Median home price: $583,000

-14. Coeur d’Alene, IdahoCoeur d’Alene provides its residents with four seasons of fun activities, from ski slopes to water parks.
+14. Coeur d’Alene, IdahoCoeur d’Alene provides its residents with four seasons of fun activities, from ski slopes to water parks — all within close proximity to vacation homes.
 The area has over 55 glacial lakes that can have you venturing somewhere new for years to come.
 There’s no shortage of entertainment in this small city, with a casino and more live music venues than you’d be able to keep track of.

 - Median home price: $603,000

 15. Big Bear, CaliforniaThe best vacation home locations are versatile and can have you visiting at any time of year.
 Big Bear is one of those places.
 Well known for its four-season appeal, Big Bear may have you debating making a permanent move.
-Aside from its mountainous landscapes and lake shoreline, this small city also puts you within driving distance of Los Angeles, Las Vegas and San Diego.
+Aside from its mountainous landscapes and lake shoreline, this great vacation destination also puts you within driving distance of Los Angeles, Las Vegas and San Diego.

 - Median home price: $639,000

 16. New Buffalo, MichiganNew Buffalo sits just north of the Indiana border, making it a common destination for Chicago residents looking for a weekend getaway.
 The town has a 24-hour public boat launch for you to access as you please.
 The area is also known for a number of breweries, wineries and even a meadery.

 - Median home price: $644,000

 17. Palm Springs, CaliforniaPalm Springs is a bucket list destination for people who’ve dreamt of rubbing shoulders with the old school Hollywood elite, like Frank Sinatra.
 Countless celebrities have called the city home over the years, leaving an unmistakable mark on its personality.Fans of Mid-Century Modern architecture will be hard pressed to find a better city to serve as their time capsule.
 Hikes through the desert bring spectacular views of the surrounding mountains and wildlife.